fazleyrabby/fazleyrabby/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Final Year Project
+University Final Year Project
 - 🌱 I’m currently learning ...
 Laravel
 - 👯 I’m looking to collaborate on ...
 Laravel
 - 🤔 I’m looking for help with ...
 Laravel
 - 💬 Ask me about ...
-Nothing 😒
+Nothing At the moment 😒
 - 📫 How to reach me: ...
 [Portfolio Website](https://fazleyrabbi.netlify.app)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I am Bengali